uselotus/lotus-docs/docs/api/node-guide.md

 ## Installing

-Install the lotus-node package for use in your backend.
+Install the lotus-node package for use in your node.js based backend.

 ```bash npm2yarn
 npm install lotus-node
 ```

 ## Initializing

+First grab a new api key from the Settings tab.
+Then change the host to wherever you want to send data to and omit the line if you are using Lotus Cloud.

 ```jsx
 const lotus = new Lotus(api_key, {